Jack251970/Flow.Launcher.Plugin.UninstallerPlus/README.md

 The default action keyword is `uni`, you can change it in the Flow Launcher.

-### 1. Launcher Flow Launcher under Administrator Mode (Optional)
+### 1. Config Administrator Mode (Optional)

+This plugin requires administrator privileges to:

+* Load Microsoft Store programs
+* Create system restore points
+* Clean residual program files

+For full functionality, we recommend running Flow Launcher as administrator during automatic launches:

 * Exit Flow Launcher
 * Run Flow Launcher as administrator
+* Open setting window and navigate to `General` page
-* Enable `Use logon task instead of task entry for faster startup experience` in general setting page
+* Enable `Use logon task instead of task entry for faster startup experience`
-* Disable `Start Flow Launcher on system startup` in general setting page
+* Disable `Start Flow Launcher on system startup`
-* Enable `Start Flow Launcher on system startup` in general setting page
+* Enable `Start Flow Launcher on system startup`

+Then check it succeeds.

+* Open `Task Scheduler`
+* Find the logon task with name `Flow.Launcher Startup`
+* Check if `Security options` -> `Run with highest privileges` is on

+> [!WARNING]
+> Running as administrator may launch other applications with elevated privileges without UAC prompts.
+> So please use this with caution.

 ### 2. Uninstall Programs

-Search programs and click the them directly to open uninstallation window.
+Search for programs in Flow Launcher and click any result to open the uninstallation window.

-Then follow its instructions to uninstall programs, clean program leftovers and do more things.
+Follow the prompts to uninstall programs, create restore points and perform additional cleanup.

 ## 📚 Reference